alekseyvlivanov/singolo/README.md

 $ npm run dev
 ```

-and open http://localhost:1234 in your browser, or
+and open http://localhost:8080 in your browser, or

 ```
 $ npm run build
 ```

-and deploy somewhere your new **dist** folder.
+and deploy somewhere your new **build** folder.